UGSDW/ugsdw.github.io/_posts/2020-04-08-covid-19-open-letter-to-president-kington.md

 title: COVID-19 Open Letter to President Kington
 author: UGSDW
 ---
-**On Wednesday, April 8th, the UGSDW Executive Board sent an open letter to President Rayndard Kington detailing concerns about Grinnell Colleges response to the coronavirus crisis.
+**On Wednesday, April 8th, the UGSDW Executive Board sent an open letter to President Raynard Kington detailing concerns about Grinnell Colleges response to the coronavirus crisis.
 Read the letter below:**